Day of Honor (Neo-Nazi rally): Relations with authorities

-Since Viktor Orbán came to power in 2010, this commemoration has received favorable media coverage in government-controlled media outlets, which portray the Axis powers as "heroic defenders of Europe."
+Since Viktor Orbán came to power in 2010, this commemoration has received favorable media coverage in government-controlled media outlets, which, according to left-wing magazine Jacobin, portray the Axis powers as "heroic defenders of Europe."
 In 2018, Orbán attempted to prevent the neo-Nazi rally from taking place, in accordance with a promise made to the president of the Federation of Jewish Communities in Hungary, but was unsuccessful.

 In 2022, Hungarian police banned the annual commemoration of the Day of Honor, citing the likely presence of extremist groups that could disturb public order and promote ideas that undermine the dignity of World War II victims.
 However, it has been permitted in subsequent years.

 According to Le Figaro, Orbán is showing particular tolerance towards this event compared to other banned neo-Nazi demonstrations.
 The French daily also notes that the organizers of the Day of Honor have received public subsidies.

-Repression of counter-protesters
+Counter-protesters

-In 2023, 18 anti-fascist activists, mainly German and Italian, were prosecuted by the Hungarian courts for their participation in a counter-demonstration in response to the Day of Honor.
+For years the neo-Nazi gathering has been accompanied by counter-demonstrations by left-wing activists.
+In 2023 there were also several attacks against people whom the attackers believed would be taking part in the neo-Nazi demonstration.
+Since 2023, 18 anti-fascist activists, mainly German and Italian (among whom Ilaria Salis, elected MEP in 2024), were prosecuted by the Hungarian courts for their alleged participation to these attacks.
 Hungarian authorities launched a Europe-wide manhunt by issuing European Arrest Warrants to apprehend activists, particularly in France, Italy, Germany, and Finland.
+In September 2025, Viktor Orbán cited these events to justify his decision to classify "Antifa" as a terrorist organization, following the example of US President Donald Trump.